Can Large Multimodal Models Understand Agricultural Scenes? Benchmarking with AgroMind: Experiments

 \textbf{Model performance across different levels.} To better analyze model performance, we report the performance of both humans and various LMMs across three difficulty levels, as shown in Table \ref{tab:difficult_levels}.
 The definitions of these levels are provided in Appendix \ref{def}.
 We find that most LMMs outperforms humans on hard questions, likely due to the fact that our volunteers are primarily students who may lack specialized knowledge required for certain questions.
 However, the experimental results also reveals shortcomings of LMMs on easy and medium-level questions, which are more commonly encountered in real-life agricultural scenarios.

 \textbf{Is model size directly linked to performance?} Fig. \ref{fig:differ_scales} illustrates the performance of a series of models with varying parameter scales.
 While larger models generally tend to achieve better performance, the overall performance is more influenced by the model's architecture rather than its parameter size.
 For instance, the LLaVA-NeXT model with 34B parameters performs worse than the InternVL2 model with 26B parameters.
-Furthermore, when the parameter size of LLaVA-NeXT increases from 8B to 13B, its accuracy even drops by 0.64\%.
+Furthermore, when the parameter size of LLaVA-NeXT increases from 8B to 13B, its accuracy even drops by 0.84\%.

-\textbf{Does GPT-4o exceed human performance?} As shown in Table 2, GPT-4o's overall accuracy surpasses human performance by 8.26\%.
+\textbf{Does GPT-4o exceed human performance?} As shown in Table 2, GPT-4o's overall accuracy surpasses human performance by 9.99\%.
 We attribute this to the fact that our human participants are primarily students, who may lack the specialized knowledge included in GPT-4o's extensive knowledge base and GPT-4o is the most SOTA model, which demonstrates a substantial lead over all other evaluated models.
-However, despite outperforming humans in most tasks, GPT-4o falls far behind in tasks such as BD and GSR, which exposes its limitations in spatial perception and understanding of growth states in agriculture.
+However, despite outperforming humans in most tasks, GPT-4o falls far behind in tasks such as BD and CO, which exposes its limitations in spatial perception and counting ability in agriculture.
 More results can be found in Appendix \ref{sec:appendix_result}.